B1lol-dev/Uzum-market-vts/README.md

 - **Product**: Shows detailed information about a selected product.
 - **Search**: Allows users to search for products.
 - **Cart**: Displays products added to the cart and allows quantity adjustments or removal.
+- **User**: Provides a personalized dashboard for managing user details and orders.
+- **Categories**: Displays products grouped by categories for better navigation.
+- **Recommendations**: Suggests products based on user activity and preferences.
 - **404**: Displays a custom error page for invalid routes.

 ## License